 We meet during on the first Wednesday of the month at 7.30 pm in church.
 Over the year we have a variety of different meetings including demonstrations of flower arranging skills and techniques and workshops where we all put our talents and ideas into practice.
 We generally have at least one outing during the year as well as an annual dinner.
-You will be very welcome to come along to a meeting to see whether this is the sort of thing you might like.
+You are very welcome to come along to a meeting to see whether this is the sort of thing you might like.

 Ladies Friendship Group